elkebir-group/SARS-CoV-2-heterogeneity/README.md

 	3. Mark duplicates reads using gatk
 	4. Filter sequences based on some mean depth and breath coverage threshold
 	5. Call SNVs using bcftools
+	6. Download metadata using pysradb (https://github.com/saketkc/pysradb)
-	6. Filter and analyze the called SNVs
+	7. Filter and analyze the called SNVs

 The task described in 0. is performed using download_update.sh or download_from_list.sh in the folder fastq.
 Tasks 1, 2 and 3 are performed using preprocess_illumina.sh.